oowpress/oow-pjax/readme.txt

 - **Debug Mode**: Logs detailed information in the browser console and server logs for easy troubleshooting.
 - **Secure Implementation**: Uses dynamic nonces, sanitization, and strict validation for all settings and AJAX requests.
 - **Script Priority Control**: Customize the loading order of `oow-pjax.js` in the footer for compatibility.
-- **Dynamic Style Management**: Injects and manages page-specific stylesheets and inline styles asynchronously during PJAX transitions.
+- **Dynamic Style Management**: Injects and manages page-specific stylesheets and inline styles asynchronously, now with Unicode support.
 - **Advanced Script Execution**: Re-executes scripts in updated containers or footer, with control over inline scripts and validation.
 - **CodeMirror Integration**: Edit Custom JS with syntax highlighting and a Dracula theme.
+- **Unicode Support for Styles**: Safely handles non-Latin1 characters (e.g., Chinese, emojis) in inline styles without errors (new in 1.5).

 ### Who Needs OOW PJAX?